MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **AppInfo.Version** - Current version of the app installed to help us detect issues affecting certain app versions

+- **cid_type** - indicates what type of account it is, such as a commercial account or Outlook.com account.

+- **cloud** - Where the mailbox resides for the account on this device to help detect issues specific to a specific mailbox cloud, like Office 365 or GCC.

 - **customer_type** - Indicates the type of customer (consumer, commercial, third party, etc.) to help us detect issues affecting certain customer types

 - **device_category** - Indicates what type of device it is (phone, tablet, etc.) to help us detect device category specific issues